ddev/ddev-contrib/docker-compose-services/solr/README.md

-# Apache Solr Cloud Integration for DDEV-Local
+# Apache Solr (Cloud) Integration for DDEV-Local

 Running Solr in single core mode is not the recommended way anymore.
 The "Solr Cloud" mode is the preferred way and offers many additional features like Streaming Expressions and APIs that make management easier.
 These APIs allow to create and modify collections (cores), manage stopwords, synonyms etc.
 All from Drupal via UI or drush, via the Solarium library or your custom code.
-That’s a huge difference compared to Solr maintence like you know it before!
+That’s a huge difference compared to Solr maintenance like you know it before!

 In a production environment it is recommended to have at least three Solr nodes that build that "cloud".
 In a development environment you can choose to only run a single node in standalone mode to require less memory or CPU.
 DDEV offers both options.
-You choose to run three nodes or a single node in standalone mode by copying either `docker-compose.solr-cloud.yaml` or `docker-compose.solr-cloud-standalone.yaml` to your project's `.ddev` folder.
+You choose to run three nodes or a single node in standalone mode by copying either `docker-compose.solr.yaml` or `docker-compose.solrstandalone.yaml` to your project's `.ddev` folder.

 Solr Cloud provides a lot of APIs to manage your collections, cores, schemas etc. Some of these APIs require a so-called "trusted" context.
 Solr therefore